kasparsd/simple-urls/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5553118
 Tags: redirect, click tracking, custom post types Requires at least: 3.0
-Tested up to: 5.4
+Tested up to: 5.6
 Stable tag: 0.9.9

 Simple URLs is a complete URL management system that allows you create, manage, and track outbound links from your site.

+== DEPRECATION NOTICE ==

+This plugin is now deprecated and will no longer receive feature updates.

+Alternatives:

+Check out the wide range of other [link management](https://wordpress.org/plugins/search/link+management/) and [link shortener](https://wordpress.org/plugins/search/link+shortener/) plugins.

 == Description ==

 Simple URLs is a complete URL management system that allows you create, manage, and track outbound links from your site by using custom post types and 301 redirects.

+== Usage ==

-It adds a new custom post type to your Admin menu, where you can create, edit, delete, and manage URLs.
+Simple URLs adds a new custom post type to your Admin menu, where you can create, edit, delete, and manage URLs.
 It stores click counts in the form of a custom field on that custom post type, so it scales really well.

-And by avoiding page based redirects, which is the current trend in masking affiliate links, we avoid any issues with permalink conflicts, and therefore avoid any performance issues.
+And, by avoiding page based redirects, which is the current trend in masking affiliate links, we avoid any issues with permalink conflicts, and therefore avoid any performance issues.

-== Installation ==

 1. Upload the entire `simple-urls` folder to the `/wp-content/plugins/` directory
 1. DO NOT change the name of the `simple-urls` folder